WSU Surplus Stores

 Visiting Tips

-Look for nearby parking options to make your visit easier, as the store may have limited on-site parking.
+Check for nearby parking options to make your visit easier, as the store can get busy on sale days.

 Hours